 Patrons may play whenever they would like, at no charge if they wish, or make a donation to help keep the course operating.

-There have been a number of changes for the 2018 season.
+There were a number of changes made for the 2018 season.

 The green on #5 has been completely renovated.
 New 007 Rutgers Bentgrass turf has been installed on a totally redesigned green that will include an S-shaped set of curves on the upper side.
 All new drainage under the green and an update to the sprinklers complete the work.